JonasLoos/trainplot/README.md

 Dynamically updating plots in Jupyter notebooks, e.g. for visualizing training progress.
 Inspired by [livelossplot](https://github.com/stared/livelossplot).
 In comparison, trainplot has fewer options, but aims to be easier to use with better jupyter notebook support.

+Trainplot outputs the matplotlib figure to an `ipywidgets.Output` widget, so it doesn't interfere with other outputs like `tqdm` or print statements.
+To avoid wasting resources and flickering, the figure is only updated with a given `update_period`.

 ## Installation